edgio-docs/edgio-docs/src/guides/performance/cdn_as_code/common_routing_patterns.md

 ## Redirecting {/*redirecting*/}

-To redirect the browser to a different URL, use the `url.url_redirect` rule, optionally specifying the HTTP status code:
+To redirect the browser to a different URL, use the `url.url_redirect` feature, optionally specifying the HTTP status code:

 ```js
 router.get('/p/:productId', {